Normegil/multi-configure/README.md

 # Multi-configure
-**Still a early version, API can still change**

 Small library (for NodeJs apps) built to manage the configuration of your application.
 It will let you define what your configuration looks like, which sources to use and even use your own plugins for non-forseen source types.
-Finally, you will be able to set priority between multiple sources to define which source your prefer over other ones.
+Finally, you will be able to set priority for all those sources.
 It currently support as sources:
 - Default Values
 - Environment Variables
 - Files
 - Objects
+- package.json
+- Command Line arguments

-The file formats supported are (Both for the **file** plugin and the **object** plugin):
+The file formats supported are (Both for the *file* plugin and the *object* plugin):
 - JSON
 - XML
 - YAML
 - Java-based properties file
+- CSON

-Additionaly, you can give an javascript object to the **object** plugin using RAW as a parser.
+Additionally, you can give a javascript object to the *object* plugin, which will be treated as-is.

+## Features
+- Multiple sources (See all the predefined plugins and parsers)
+- Plugin system for easy extensibility and even more possibilities
+- Merge with priority settings
+- Discriminators for each sources
+- Support of NODE_ENV variable for selection of a set of sources to use (production, development, test, ...)

 ## Installation

 To install the library, just use [npm](https://fr.wikipedia.org/wiki/Npm_%28logiciel%29):
 `
 npm install multi-configure
 `